Wicked Money Questions

 - How is it that I can both want financial security and feel safer not looking at my numbers?

-- How is it that I can both value my work deeply and feel uncomfortable charging for it?
+- How is it that I can both pour everything into my work and feel awkward about what it costs?

-- How is it that I can both crave stability and feel most constrained when things are actually stable?
+- How is it that I can both want financial ease and feel suspicious when things are calm?

-- How is it that I can both want support and find it hard to receive?
+- How is it that I can both believe in abundance and live inside a system built on scarcity?

-Explore your question.
+Ponder on your question(s).
 What does it bring up?

 - Where do you feel each contradiction in your body?